lizadaly/windrift/README.md

 npm run dev
 ```

-Other help commands including deployment options as per the
+Other help commands including deployment options as per the <a href="https://windrift.app/manual">Windrift manual</a> and
 <a href="https://nextjs.org/">NextJS</a> documentation.